-1. You cannot control how they feel.
+1. You cannot control how they think & feel.
 They are the ones living their lives and they know all too well that they are aging.
 For them, this is a difficult time, as they now have to come to terms that perhaps they do need some assistance to help make their lives safer and easier.
 However, coming to that decision and taking action upon it is something many refuse to do until there is a crisis.

 2. Share your concerns without judgment or harsh statements.
 You can tell them that they raised you to be caring, loving and supportive.
 Their way of loving you is now bringing you to be there for them, in a capacity of support and as an ally.
 You are not there to take over their lives, nor do you want to.
 Be loving and respectful.
-Use the words, “I love you and respect you and I want to offer some help.”
+Use the words, “I love you and respect you and I want to offer some help or resources.”

 3. Ask them about their concerns, their fears and their worries.
 They know they are aging.
 They know that they cannot do the things that they used to be able to do and enjoy.
 This could be very frustrating and frightening for them.
 Listen and validate what they tell you.
-Recognize that their fears and worry may be due to their dread about what could happen to them, the fear of losing their independence, the lack of privacy by having strangers in their home, or they may be worried about the cost of extra care.
+Recognize that their fears and worries may be due to their dread about what could happen to them, the fear of losing their independence, the lack of privacy by having strangers in their home, or they may be worried about the cost of extra care.
 Hear what they are saying without judgment and validate what they express as their concern.

 NOTE: Avoid using the word “BUT” when you are listening to their concerns.
 The word negates everything that someone has said beforehand.
-Instead, use the “AND” to validate what they have said and to add your thoughts to theirs.
+Instead, use “AND” to validate what they have said and to add your thoughts to theirs.
 For example, you could say, “I hear you and….”, “I’m happy you are sharing and…..”